-New - Q7.
+Q7.
 Must attorneys and accredited representatives who provide pro bono services to deferred action requestors at group assistance events file a Form G-28 with USCIS?

 A7.
-An attorney or accredited representative who provides pro bono assistance to an individual in a workshop setting and who intends to represent the individual after the workshop must file a Form G-28.
+An attorney or accredited representative who provides pro bono assistance to an individual in a workshop setting and who intends to represent the individual after the workshop must file a Form G-28 Notice of Entry of Appearance as Attorney or Accredited Representative.

 An attorney or accredited representative who provides pro bono assistance to an individual in a workshop setting, but who does not intend to represent the individual after the workshop, should assess the extent of the relationship with the individual and the nature and type of the assistance provided.
 On that basis, the attorney or accredited representative should determine whether to file a Form G-28.
 If a Form G-28 is not filed, the attorney or accredited representative should determine whether it would be appropriate under the circumstances to provide the individual and USCIS with a letter noting the limited extent of the representation.

-New - Q8.
+Q8.
 When must an individual sign a Form I-821D as a preparer?

 A8.
-If someone other than the requestor prepares or helps fill out the Form I-821D, that individual must complete Part 5 of the Form.
+If someone other than the requestor prepares or helps fill out the Form I-821D, that individual must complete Part 5 of the form.

-New - Q9.
-How should I fill out question nine (9) on the Form I-765, Application for Employment Authorization?
+Q9.
+How should I fill out question 9 on Form I-765, Application for Employment Authorization?

 A9.
-When you are filing a Form I-765 as part of a Deferred Action Childhood Arrivals request, question nine (9) is asking you to list those Social Security numbers that were officially issued to you by the Social Security Administration.
+When you are filing a Form I-765 as part of a deferred action childhood arrivals request, question 9 is asking you to list those Social Security numbers that were officially issued to you by the Social Security Administration.